Yry01/project-insomnia/README.md

 ### Final version

 - perrjs
-  - User can text with other users
+  - User can communicate with other users using audio
-- web audio
-  - User can talk to other users